MadBomber/sqa/README.md

 # Initialize SQA
 SQA.init

-# Create or load a stock (automatically fetches/updates data from Alpha Vantage)
+# Create or load a stock (default source is FMP, with Yahoo Finance fallback)
-aapl = SQA::Stock.new(ticker: 'AAPL', source: :alpha_vantage)
+aapl = SQA::Stock.new(ticker: 'AAPL')
 #=> aapl with 1207 data points from 2019-01-02 to 2023-10-17

 # Access the DataFrame